 The goal of the five-year, $15-million Reimagining Residency grant program is to transform residency training to best address the workforce needs of our current and future health care system.
 It will support innovations that provide a meaningful and safe transition from UME to GME, establish new curricular content and experiences to enhance readiness for practice, and promote well-being in training.

-In early January 2019 the AMA will post a Request for Proposals for the Reimagining Residency initiative.
-Applicants will be solicited from U.S. medical schools, GME programs, GME sponsoring institutions, health systems and other organizations associated with GME.
-Funding will support bold and innovative projects that promote systemic change in graduate medical education.
+Funding will be provided to U.S. medical schools, GME programs, GME sponsoring institutions, health systems and other organizations associated with GME to support bold and innovative projects that promote systemic change in graduate medical education.

 Reimagining Residency webinar

 Access a recording and download the slides from the informational webinar to learn more about the Reimagining Residency program.

 Reimagining Residency FAQs